 - avoid them: by shifting more (rather than extending), and by using thumbposition

 We will now look at each of these in more detail.

 1: MAINTAIN EXTENSIONS FOR AS LITTLE TIME AS POSSIBLE

 Even in passages that seem to be entirely and unavoidably in extended position, we have several ways by which we can reduce the amount of time that we are actually playing in the extended position

 1A: LAST-MINUTE OUTREACH

 Rather than maintaining the hand in extended position, we can often make the extension “at the last minute” – reaching out for the extended notes only when we need them, and then immediately relaxing back into non-extended position.
-Sometimes we have plenty of time to reach out for our extension (Dvorak example) but at others we have very little time and will refinger the passage so that we only are in extended position when it is absolutely necessary (Telemann and Sibelius examples).
-In this “refingered” option we will need to use our hand’s speed and agility to make up for its lack of size and reach.
+Sometimes we have plenty of time to reach out for our extension (Dvorak example) but at other times we might have very little time and may prefer to change rapidly between extended and non-extended position, refingering the passage so that we only are in extended position when it is absolutely necessary (as in the following Telemann and Sibelius examples).
+In these “refingered” options we need to use our hand’s speed and agility to make up for its lack of size, strength, and reach.

 While the large-handed cellist might simply prefer to stay in extended position throughout, the small-handed cellist might always favour the “last-minute option” or might alternatively decide on a mix of both according to the speed of the passage.
 In the following example we will have to decide which is “better”: staying permanently in extended position (lower fingering option), or doing a somewhat more complicated refingering involving both closed and extended positions and requiring lightning-fast extensions but only when strictly necessary (upper fingering option).
 This choice might change in the last few bars, in which the frequency of the extensions is doubled making it perhaps more simple to just stay in the extended position rather than maniacally opening and closing the hand.